-The revenue management systems will be reviewed in order to maximise revenue generation possibilities and improve revenue performance.
+The Municipality will review the budget and expenditure management systems to ensure that efficient and effective service delivery is in line with Municipal priorities.
+The revenue management systems will be reviewed to maximize revenue generation possibilities and improve revenue performance.
 The Municipality will introduce measures to enhance levels of customer care, increase responsiveness to consumer billing and other queries.
 The Municipality will review cash and debt management strategies and practices.

 The Municipality will review internal controls and delegations regarding financial management.
-Funding needs to be sourced in order to develop and integrated infrastructure and asset management plan.
+Funding needs to be sourced to develop an integrated infrastructure and asset management plan.